Robert Farquharson: Drownings

 About 7 pm on 4 September 2005, as Farquharson was returning his children to their mother after a Father's Day access visit, his white 1989 VN Commodore vehicle veered across the Princes Highway between Winchelsea and Geelong, in Victoria, crashed through a fence and came to rest in a 7.4-metre-deep disused former quarry turned farm dam where it filled with water and submerged.
 His three sons were unable to free themselves and drowned.
 Farquharson managed to escape and alerted another driver who took him to nearby Winchelsea.
 Police divers recovered the boys' bodies about 2 am the next day.
 They were still inside the vehicle and were not restrained by seatbelts.

 After a three-month investigation, police prepared murder charges against Farquharson and went to his Winchelsea home on 14 December 2005.
 He was not there at the time but presented himself at the Geelong police station in the presence of his lawyer.
 He was arrested and charged with three counts of murder.
-He had previously requested and undertook a lie detector test, the results of which are inadmissible in court.
+He had previously requested and undertook a lie detector test, the results of which were inadmissible in court.
 He later appeared in the Geelong Magistrates Court, where he was remanded in custody and ordered to appear before the court on 7 April 2006.